meemanali/Login-via-Firebase-UI-Library/README.md

 </p>

 # Getting Started:
-To use this project on your system, follow the steps below:
+As the project does not contain play-services.json file, thus you have to get your own from Firebase.
+To get this config file and to use the project on your system, follow the steps below:

 <h4>Create a Firebase Project:</h4>